 Although he remained as a troupe dancer for four years, fans got to see Alan appear on the show many times throughout.
 In season 22, he danced a salsa with martial artist Paige VanZant after Mark Ballas suffered a back sprain, as well as filled in and danced with actress Heather Morris for four weeks at the time Maksim Chmerkovskiy was recovering from an injury in season 24.

 The following year in 2017, Alan was officially cast as a professional dancer and was partnered with Broadway actress Debbie Gibson in season 25.
-Since then, Alan has starred as a beloved member of the show throughout season 26, season 27 and most recently, season 28.
-We can’t wait to see him crush it in season 29!
+Since then, Alan has starred as a beloved pro-partner on the show in every season since.
+Now that he’s back for season 30, look for him to be partnered with The Talk cohost Amanda Kloots.
+These two could go all the way, as Amanda is a former Radio City Rockette with a Broadway dance background.

 Scroll through the gallery below to learn more about Alan.